Phhofm/models/README.md

 **4xLSDIRCompact** - My first release - a compact model for photo upscaling.
 Up to 3 versions, version 3 contains N C R models, version 2 is a general model interpolated of C and R. Trained on the huge LSDIR dataset (84991 images *2 for paired training C around 160 GB).

 **2xHFA2xCompact** - My second release - an anime compact (=fast) upscaling model for anime video clips, can also be used for still images.

+**2xParimgCompact** - My third release - A compact model based on Microsofts ImagePairs (11,421 images, 111 GB ) for photo upscaling.
+Was one of the very first models I had started training and finished it now.

 ### Experimental / In Progress